apache/tvm-rfcs/rfcs/0050-roadmaps.md

 ![image|690x351](./assets/0050/prior-art-1.jpeg)

-It is also inspired by the [public Github roadmap](https://github.com/github/roadmap), which is an excellent example of usage for Github Projects.
+It is also inspired by the [public GitHub roadmap](https://github.com/github/roadmap), which is an excellent example of usage for GitHub Projects.

 ![image|690x426](./assets/0050/prior-art-public-gh-roadmap.png)